 - An older or outdated electrical panel

 If you notice two or more of these symptoms, the electrical panel may be under strain or developing internal issues that should not be ignored.
+These early patterns often signal that the system is no longer operating under normal conditions.

 1. Breakers That Trip Frequently